la2050/archive/_organizations/los-angeles-county-alliance-for-boys-and-girls-clubs-lacabgc-and-the-west-san-gabriel-valley-boys-and-girls-club.md

 ---
 youtube_video_identifier: JAZZ3YBKHzY
-project_titles:
-  - Seeding STEM at LA County Alliance for Boys and Girls Clubs
 organization_id: '2014167'
 title: >-
   Los Angeles County Alliance for Boys and Girls Clubs (LACABGC) and the West